Inflation making a painful impact on local businesses

 People are also reading…

-On Jan.
-1, Combs said there was a 9% increase in minimum wage.
+Combs said there was a 9% increase in minimum wage on Jan.
+1

 “That’s what we usually start people at or a little more," he said.
 "I have existing employees that got wage increases also.
 It moved the wages up 9-10% across the board.
 We’ve been hit with a lot of things that have created an inflation in prices.”